Biden set to accept more refugees after years of Trump restrictions | Politics

 "It's going to take time to rebuild what has been so badly damaged," Biden said.
 "But that's precisely what we're going to do."
 Biden also intends to propose increasing the refugee ceiling for this year following a consultation with Congress, according to a White House fact sheet released on Thursday.

+The Trump administration carved out 4,000 spots for Iraqi refugees in its 2020 cap for admissions but only 537 were resettled in the fiscal year, which ended in September.
+More than 9,800 Iraqis came to the United States in the 2016 fiscal year before Trump took office.

+Some veterans groups had pressed the government to do more to help resettle military interpreters and other personnel who faced danger for helping U.S. troops abroad.
+Biden's order highlighted the role of climate change in the displacement of people around the world, calling on heads of several U.S. agencies to produce a report on the matter with 180 days.

-Biden's refugee order will rescind Trump policies that "limited refugee resettlement and required excessive vetting of applicants," according to the fact sheet.
-Among those policies will be a 2019 Trump order that required U.S. states and localities to consent to receive refugees, two people familiar with the matter said.
+Biden also rescinded several restrictive Trump policies, including a 2019 order that required U.S. states and localities to consent to receive refugees.
 The rollback of that Trump order will be partly symbolic since a Maryland-based federal judge blocked it nationwide more than a year ago, a decision that was upheld in January by the 4th U.S. Circuit Court of Appeals.
-Biden's order, the text of which was not immediately available, will take steps to increase U.S. capacity to process refugee applications, the fact sheet said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)